 Then I went to the prayer tabernacle and sang up front for the first time.

-Making music with other people is so refreshing for a solo pianist.
-And singing whatever melodies and words came into my head completely spontaneously (but in the flow of what the other singers and musicians were doing) was incredibly fun.
+Making music with other people is refreshing for a solo pianist.
+And singing whatever melodies and words came to me, spontaneously but also in the flow of what the other musicians were doing, was incredibly fun.
 The structure was removed, the stringent standards gone.
 My ear and my intuition were in charge.
 And good stuff was coming out!
 It was really cool.
 It made me want to bring that feeling of spontaneity into my classical pieces.

 Sometimes, because I was a music major and had to give recitals and pass adjudications, I start to see music as a job, as a series of tasks.
-But it’s nothing like that.
-Discipline is required for excellence, of course.
-But music is so much more than something you master.
+But while discipline is required for excellence, music is so much more than something you master.

-There is something magical about music.
+Music is magical.
 And I will never cease to be amazed by it.